API Study Abroad and Intern Abroad Scholarships

 This scholarship is open to API students participating in our program at AUT University in Auckland, New Zealand, and offers 2 deserving participants each semester a $500 award.

-This scholarship is open to API students participating in our program at the University of Otago in Dunedin, New Zealand, and offers 2 deserving participants each semester a $500 award.
+This scholarship is open to API students participating in our program at the University of Auckland in Auckland, New Zealand, and offers 2 deserving participants each year a $500 award.

-This scholarship is open to API students participating in our program at Macquarie University in Sydney, Australia, and offers 2 deserving participants each semester a $500 AUD award.
+This scholarship is open to API students participating in our program at Victoria University of Wellington in Wellington, New Zealand, and offers 2 deserving participants each semester a $500 award.

 API Intern Scholarship

-API is proud to award a two semester and two summer scholarships for $500 each to participants on our international internship programs.
+API is proud to award two semester and two summer scholarships for $500 each to participants on our international internship programs

 API-Benjamin A. Gilman International Scholarship Awards